mharrell/warpgate/README.md

 The values of the JSON are parsed out and used to construct test objects which are then used to generate Rest Assured queries.
 After a  step is validated, the result is sent to the console.
 This continues until all files in all test directories have been executed.

 Getting Started:
 Step 1: For the sake of this example.
-A valid TMDB aki key must be inserted as a string (in quotes) to the validation value in each JSON file.
+A valid TMDB API key must be inserted as a string (in quotes) to the validation value in each JSON file.
 Step 2: Once the repo is cloned, the "File folder = new File("");" directory must be assigned manually, that is, the directory needs to be inserted between the two quotes in new File("").
 This is done in the testSetup.java file on line 25.
 On my computer, the path is "/Users/mharrell/IdeaProjects/warpgate/src/test/java/TestCases"